Nilagang Buto Buto ng Baka in Pressure Cooker -An Easy Time Saving Nilagang Baka for Busy Families

 Cook your Nilagang Buto Buto ng Baka in Pressure Cooker

-My easy Nilagang baka starts with submerging cubed beef and bone-in neck pieces in cold water to draw out impurities.
+My easy Nilagang Baka starts with submerging cubed beef and bone-in neck pieces in cold water to draw out impurities.

 Place the beef in a pressure cooker with just enough water to cover, along with onions, peppercorns, fish sauce, and ehemm, Knorr beef cubes.
 It’s as simple as that!